ManuelFay/ImageSearcher/README.md

 ## Contributing

-This repo is a work in progress that has only recently been started.
-Support for batching computations and image loading, and using FAISS or other optimized libraries for vector computation is ongoing.
+This repo is a work in progress that has recently been started.
+Support for batching computations and image loading, using FAISS or other optimized libraries for vector computation, as well as image deduplication and adding additional info to the
+API answer is ongoing.
 As is, it computes about 10 images per second during the initial indexing phase, then is almost instantaneous during the querying phase.

 Feature requests and contributions are welcomed.
+Improvements to the Search Web interface would also be greatly appreciated !